 Flip it over so you can see the front.
 Trim to the size you want it.
 This is super easy with a rotary cutter and a ruler, but you can do it with scissors too.

 You’re done!
-The adhesive will add quite a bit of stiffness to the whole thing.
+The adhesive will add quite a bit of stiffness to the fabric bookmark.
 You could make it even stiffer by using two layers of adhesive with a sturdy interfacing between them, but I’m ok with some bend to my bookmark.
 And the adhesive does a really great job of keeping the edges from fraying – so you can skip the time (and bulk) of adding a hem.

 I think including a handmade bookmark with a book makes it a really nice gift.
 And it takes no time at all!
 The lady took me about an hour to stitch (it would have been faster if I hadn’t added all the satin stitching) and making the bookmark takes all of five minutes.